 As at the date of this report, the Company has not been able to identify a known body of commercial grade ore on any of its exploration and evaluation assets.
 The ability of the Company to realize the costs it has incurred to date on these exploration and evaluation assets is dependent upon the Company being able to lever its property interests and cash, by way of exploration activities and option/joint ventures, into assets of greater value.

 Related Party Transactions

-During the period ended September 30, 2020, the Company entered into the following transactions with related parties:
+During the six months ended June 30, 2022, the Company entered into the following transactions with related parties: